opendp/dp-wizard/README.md

 New dev dependencies can be added to `requirements-dev.in`, and then run `pip-compile requirements-dev.in` to update `requirements-dev.txt`

 A Github [project board](https://github.com/orgs/opendp/projects/10/views/2) provides an overview of the issues and PRs.
+When PRs are [Ready for Review](https://github.com/orgs/opendp/projects/10/views/2?filterQuery=status%3A%22Ready+for+Review%22) they should be flagged as such so reviewers can find them.

 ```mermaid
 graph TD